 The discount rate used is a nominal required yield on total capital before tax.
 The required rate of return is based on previous experience from assessments of the market's required yields for similar properties.
-The discount rate for Fabege's property portfolio is 6.0 per cent (6.4) and is based on the nominal yield on five-year government bonds plus a premium for property-related risk.
+The discount rate for Fabege's property portfolio is 0.0 per cent (6.4) and is based on the nominal yield on five-year government bonds plus a premium for property-related risk.
 The risk premium is set individually based on the stability of the tenant and the length of the lease.
 The weighted required yield at the end of the calculation period was 3.97 per cent (4.13).
 The residual value is also present valued at the end of the calculation period.
-The residual value is the market value of the leasehold/property at the end of the period of calculation, which is estimated on the basis of forecast net operating income for the first year after the calculation period.
+The residual value is the market value of the basis of forecast net operating income for the first year after the calculation period.

 All premises are subject to an individual market-based assessment of rents and the rental trend.
 For leased premises, an estimated market rent is used for the cash-flow calculations after the expiration of the lease.
 The assessment of such factors as market rents, future normal running costs, investments, vacancies etc. is performed by external appraisers using information provided by Fabege.
 Operating and maintenance expenses are based on historical results, and on budget figures and statistics pertaining to similar properties.
 Expenses are expected to increase in line with the assumed inflation rate.
 Ground rents are calculated on the basis of agreements or in reference to market ground rents if the ground rent period expires during the calculation period.
-Property tax is estimated on the basis of the general property taxation for the most recent taxation year.
-Cash flow analyses with calculation periods exceeding five years are applied if deemed justified by long leases
+Property taxation for the most recent taxation year.
+Cash flow analyses with calculation periods exceeding five years are applied if deemed justified by long leases.